John Donoghue (physicist): Education and career

 John Donoghue was born on November 30, 1950, in Manhasset, New York.
-He received a B.S. in physics from the University of Notre Dame in 1972 and earned his Ph.D. in physics from the University of Massachusetts Amherst in 1976, with Barry Holstein as his advisor.
+He received a B.S. in physics from the University of Notre Dame in 1972 and earned his Ph.D. in physics from the University of Massachusetts (UMass) Amherst in 1976, with Barry Holstein as his advisor.
 Following postdoctoral appointments at the Massachusetts Institute of Technology and Carnegie Mellon University, Donoghue returned to UMass Amherst in 1980, where he spent the remainder of his academic career.
 He retired in 2015 but has continued his research.

 Research

 Donoghue began his career during a period marked by the discovery of the charm and bottom quarks, initially focusing on the phenomenology of the quark model.
 His early work included studies of weak nonleptonic decays and tests of parity (P) and charge-parity (CP) symmetry violations.
-He co-developed the DDH model (named after Deplanques, Donoghue, and Holstein) for investigating parity non-conserving processes in nuclear interactions.
+He co-developed the Deplanques–Donoghue–Holstein (DDH) model (named after Bertrand Deplanques, Donoghue, and Barry Holstein) for investigating parity non-conserving processes in nuclear interactions.

 Donoghue’s work in particle phenomenology also contributed to the development of chiral perturbation theory, an effective field theory approach to low-energy quantum chromodynamics.
 These efforts were often conducted in collaboration with his UMass Amherst colleagues Barry Holstein and Eugene Golowich.

-In the 1990s, building on his expertise in nonrenormalizable effective theories, Donoghue demonstrated that Einstein’s General Theory of Relativity could be treated as a quantum effective field theory at low energies.
+In the 1990s, building on his expertise in nonrenormalizable effective theories, Donoghue demonstrated that general relativity could be treated as an effective field theory at low energies.
 This work provided a framework for calculating quantum corrections to classical gravity in a model-independent way, without requiring a complete theory of quantum gravity.

 In 1998, Donoghue co-authored a paper with V. Agrawal, S.M.
 Barr, and D. Seckel that applied anthropic principle reasoning to the parameters of the Standard Model, contributing to the concept of multiverse and the landscape of possible physical laws.